 Due Dates: December 16, 2026

-Funding Amounts: Travel and participation costs for two authors per selected paper covered; no direct research grants.
+Funding Amounts: Travel and conference costs for up to two authors per accepted paper are covered; no separate research grant is specified.

-Summary: Supports research on the economic impacts of tariffs, including effects on income, trade, manufacturing, and policy frameworks, in light of recent US trade policy changes.
+Summary: Supports theoretical and empirical research on the economic impacts of tariffs, focusing on recent US trade policy changes.